guillaumederybel/KGBox/README.md

 Whois, IPLocator and LinkedinScrapper are OSINT tools, while CVEsearch and WindowsAudit are security tools.
 We oriented our toolbox to output results to csv files, for further use.

-We use 3 not installed python librairies :
+We use 4 not installed python librairies :
 - requests
 - pandas
 - python-whois
+- dnspython

 You can install them easily by typing :